 Your child looks up to you when it comes to healthy eating.
 If you gorge on a slice of pizza, your child is likely to resist that platter of vegetables on the table.
 Grown-ups need to be on their best behavior when it comes to teaching children how to eat healthy.

 Over millions of years of evolution, humans have derived all the nourishment their bodies needed from nature’s bounty.
 With children, the basic principles of healthy eating remain the same.
 Limit processed food to the least amount possible.
-Include raw foods such as fruits and fibrous vegetables like tomato and cucumber in their diet for a host of health benefits.
+Include raw organic foods such as fruits and fibrous vegetables like tomato and cucumber in their diet for a host of health benefits.

 Your child may be a budding chef in the making.
 Maybe you just haven’t discovered it yet@ The next time you’re in the kitchen, ask your child to help you wash the celery, bring you the cheese from the refrigerator and take in the aroma of freshly cut avocado just before they go into the pan.
 The experience of being involved in cooking the meals they eat can give your child a much better appreciation of the food they eat.